 The Multinational Force & Observers (MFO), the treaty's guarantors, has come under insurgents' fire, but the 1,700-strong force—which includes nearly 700 American troops—has neither the mandate nor the resources to address militants.
 States that contribute troops, experts say, would oppose any expansion of the peacekeepers' mission that exposes them to increased risk.

-To stave off a budding insurgency, The Economist's Pelham writes that Cairo must distribute resources and power more equitably, and integrate the Bedouin into all aspects of public life: the security services, bureaucracy, provincial councils, and the private sector.
-Adding Gaza to the pipeline, he says, would give Hamas incentive to further rein in militants.
+To stave off a budding insurgency, the Economist's Pelham wrote that Cairo must distribute resources and power more equitably, and integrate the Bedouin into all aspects of public life: the security services, bureaucracy, provincial councils, and the private sector.
+Adding Gaza to the pipeline, he said, would give Hamas incentive to further rein in militants.

 "The developmental side of this has been neglected," Hanna says.
 "This is in the military's hands.
 Until there's some semblance of stability, it's unlikely we'll see movement in this area."

 Nicolas Pelham reports on the Bedouins' tumultuous relationship with the Egyptian state for the New York Review of Books.